lhohan/tech-radar/docs/index.md

 Thoughtworks provides an online tool to Building Your Own Tech Radar from a CSV file.

 You can also run this tool locally using a Docker container.
-This requires the container to be running to which you need to provide a CSV from an HTML end-point and have the docker container permanently running.
+This requires the container to be running to which you need to submit a CSV from an HTML end-point.

-All these can be combined to script to generate the Radar locally as well, but I was looking for something more light-weight.
+All these can be combined into script to generate the Radar locally, but I was looking for something more light-weight.

 Main features: